hnb-rabear/hnb-rabear.github.io/sheetx/index.md

     - Alternatively, use the Addressable Asset System.
 In this case, create a "Localizations" folder outside the Resources folder and set it as an Addressable Asset.
 It's recommended to name this folder "Localizations".

 - Navigate to `Window > SheetX > Settings`
-- In Sheets Exporter Settings, set up the paths for the "Constants Output Folder," "Json Output Folder," and "Localization Output Folder" using the three folders you just created.
+- In Sheets Exporter Settings, set up the paths for the "Scripts Output Folder," "Json Output Folder," and "Localization Output Folder" using the three folders you just created.

 For this example I will create 3 folders: